MikeS-MS/MikesTweaks/README.md

  # Known Issues
  - Going past 7 slots (i.e ExtraSlotsAmount = 3 in the config) is generally not a good idea as the slots will go off screen depending on your resolution.
 Will look into providing better support for this in the future.
+ - Be careful not to bind your Push To Talk to your main mouse buttons (left, middle, right) because it might remove the binding from the original actions that happen when those are clicked (like clicking on UI elements for example)